d2207197/confect/README.rst

 ------------------

 The configuration file is in Python.
 That makes your configuration file programmable and unrestricted.
-It is possible and easy to
+It's easy to do the following things in the Python configuration file.
+Yet for TOML/YMAL/ini files, all these are impossible.

 - have complex type objects as configuration values, like Decimal, timedelta or any class instance
 - dynamically handle complicated logic, you can use conditional statements like ``if`` in it.
-- read other TOML/YMAL/JSON files or even environment variables in the configuration file.
+- read other TOML/YMAL/JSON/ini files or even environment variables in the configuration file.

 It's not necessary and is unusual to have all configuration properties in the